 As Governors, we are required to advise the following:

 On 5th October 2023, all governors were asked to declare any business interests for either themselves or their family members.
 A copy of the signed declaration is retained by the Clerk to Governors.
-Only one governor, Nicola Davies, has a potential conflict of interest as a close family member runs a painting and decorating business and a member of the SLA board.
+Nicola Davies, has a potential conflict of interest as a close family member runs a painting and decorating business and a member of the SLA board.
 Adam McCarthy runs a training provider and consultancy firm.

 In addition, Governors confirmed that they are not related to, or are in a relationship with, any members of staff.

 This information is to highlight any conflict of interest.
 If there were a conflict of interest at any point, the governor in question would remove themselves from the discussion.
 Governors will be requested at every meeting to declare any interests and these will be minuted accordingly.